benlind/algorithms-study-guide/README.md

 f(x) = Θ(g(x)) (theta) means that the growth rate of f(x) is asymptotically **equal to** the growth rate of g(x)

 [Source](http://stackoverflow.com/a/471206)

+### Greediness

+A greedy algorithm is one that "follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum" ([source](https://en.wikipedia.org/wiki/Greedy_algorithm)).
+Basically, it is an algorithm that chooses what appears to be the best option at each individual step.
+This may or may not end up being the best option from the larger perspective, but it often saves time.